gazebosim/gz-sim/tutorials/resources.md

    is URI, scheme is stripped)

-\* The `IGN_FILE_PATH` environment variable also works in some scenarios, but it's not recommended when using Ignition Gazebo.
+\* The `IGN_FILE_PATH` environment variable also works in some scenarios, but it's not recommended when using Gazebo.

 ### GUI configuration

-Ignition Gazebo's
+Gazebo's
 [GUI configuration](https://ignitionrobotics.org/api/gui/4.2/config.html)
 can come from the following, in order:

 1. The command line option `--gui-config <file path>`
 2. Plugins within SDF's `<world><gui>`
 3. `$HOME/.ignition/gazebo/<#>/gui.config` (if that file doesn't
-exist, the default `gui.config` file that is installed with Ignition Gazebo will be copied to that location)
+exist, the default `gui.config` file that is installed with Gazebo will be copied to that location)